vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

 [invoke]: https://docs.pyinvoke.org/en/stable/index.html

 Note:
-- It uses CMake to generate the build files for ninja
+- It uses CMake to generate the build system, which in our case is ninja
 - I have gcc-11 installed on the system
-- and I'm using `vcpkg` to fetch the dependencies
+- and I'm using `vcpkg` to provide the dependencies of the project.
 - I'm using a tool called `invoke` to drive the development workflow and that is where the `tasks.py` file comes in.
   - A lot of times you may have see a `Makefile` or a shell script in a project